JordanRL/Fermat/docs/getting-started/comparing.md

 Any `$value` which is a valid input for `Numbers::makeOrDont()` can be provided here.
 Returns `true` if the values are the same, `false` otherwise.

-!!! note "Precision Only Affects the Result for Significant Figures"
+!!! note "Scale Only Affects the Result for Significant Figures"
-    Two objects with different precision settings will only return `false` if one of them has significant figures beyond the precision limit of the other.
+    Two objects with different scale settings will only return `false` if one of them has significant figures beyond the scale limit of the other.

     For instance, `Numbers::makeOne(5)` and `Numbers::makeOne(10)` will return true when compared using this method, even though internally they would be represented by `1.00000` and `1.0000000000`.